nethesis/nethvoice-report/ui/src/doc-inline/en/data_summary_6_table_full.md

 The entries shown for calls in *Full Queue* are:

-- Grouping Period
+- `Grouping Period`
-- Queue number
+- `Queue Number`
-- Queue name
+- `Queue Name`
-- Unique Callers (total telephone numbers that have entered the queue counted individually)
+- `Unique Callers`: total telephone numbers that have entered the queue counted individually
-- Total Calls Full Queue
+- `Total Full Queue Calls`

 If no queues have been selected, the data of all will be shown the queues available.